sedostheatre/sedos.co.uk/input/shows/2019-ragtime.md

 authors: Book by TERRENCE MCNALLY
 authors2: Music by STEPHEN FLAHERTY
 authors3: Lyrics by LYNN AHRENS
+subtitle: A sweeping epic musical about the birth of America
 showtimes:
   - time: 2019-11-13 19:30
   - time: 2019-11-14 19:30